rammangrulkar/rammangrulkar.github.io/academia/index.md

 <br/>
 ## Organization Level Responsibilities

+<p>Worked as a Coordinator for organizing One Day Faculty development program for
+SVKM's Institutes on “Applications of Power Automate, Power Virtual Assistant for AI Educational Bot" on 5th June 2020 at DJSCE Mumbai.</p>

 <p>Worked as one of the Initiator for training Faculty Members and Staff for Online Admission Process (Document Verification and Upload) during Admissions of AY: 2020-21 at NMIMS affiliated Institutes.</p>
 <ul>
 <li>Technical Hands-on session on developing Document upload and Verification system on 24th July & 26th July 2020.</li>